apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 Here is this example query's expected output:

-        { "uname": "WillisWynne", "messages": [ " love sprint the customization is mind-blowing" ] }
+        { "uname": "WillisWynne", "messages": [ " love product-b the customization is mind-blowing" ] }
         { "uname": "NilaMilliron", "messages": [  ] }
-        { "uname": "WoodrowNehling", "messages": [ " love at&t its 3G is good:)" ] }
+        { "uname": "WoodrowNehling", "messages": [ " love acast its 3G is good:)" ] }
-        { "uname": "BramHatch", "messages": [ " dislike iphone the voice-command is bad:(", " can't stand t-mobile its voicemail-service is OMG:(" ] }
+        { "uname": "BramHatch", "messages": [ " dislike x-phone the voice-command is bad:(", " can't stand product-z its voicemail-service is OMG:(" ] }
-        { "uname": "MargaritaStoddard", "messages": [ " dislike iphone its touch-screen is horrible", " can't stand at&t the network is horrible:(", " like verizon the 3G is awesome:)", " can't stand motorola the touch-screen is terrible", " can't stand at&t its plan is terrible" ] }
+        { "uname": "MargaritaStoddard", "messages": [ " dislike x-phone its touch-screen is horrible", " can't stand acast the network is horrible:(", " like ccast the 3G is awesome:)", " can't stand product-w the touch-screen is terrible", " can't stand acast its plan is terrible" ] }
-        { "uname": "IsbelDull", "messages": [ " like samsung the plan is amazing", " like t-mobile its platform is mind-blowing" ] }
+        { "uname": "IsbelDull", "messages": [ " like product-y the plan is amazing", " like product-z its platform is mind-blowing" ] }
-        { "uname": "EmoryUnk", "messages": [ " love sprint its shortcut-menu is awesome:)", " love verizon its wireless is good" ] }
+        { "uname": "EmoryUnk", "messages": [ " love product-b its shortcut-menu is awesome:)", " love ccast its wireless is good" ] }
         { "uname": "NicholasStroh", "messages": [  ] }
-        { "uname": "VonKemble", "messages": [ " dislike sprint the speed is horrible" ] }
+        { "uname": "VonKemble", "messages": [ " dislike product-b the speed is horrible" ] }
-        { "uname": "SuzannaTillson", "messages": [ " like iphone the voicemail-service is awesome" ] }
+        { "uname": "SuzannaTillson", "messages": [ " like x-phone the voicemail-service is awesome" ] }

 ### Query 4 - Theta Join ###
 Not all joins are expressible as equijoins and computable using equijoin-oriented algorithms.